wlsf82/protractor-helper/README.md

 - `waitForUrlToContainString(string)`
 - `waitForUrlNotToContainString(string)`

-> Note: if you use such methods as expectations they will not count as expectations, in a test report, for example, but if they fail a clear message will be shown to ease understanding why the test has failed.
+> Note: if you use such methods as expectations they will not count as expectations in a test report, for example, but if they fail a clear message will be shown to ease understanding why the test has failed.
 In the end, test reports are usually useful in cases where tests have failed and we need to understand why.
-If all tests are green there is nothing to worry about, at least not if they were well implemented.
+If all tests are green there is nothing to worry about (at least not if they were well implemented).

 ### Example of a test failure when using such methods as expectations

-Let's look how a failure would looks like when using some of this methods as expectations.
+Let's look at how a failure would look like when using some of this methods as expectations.

 - Failure when using `waitForElementPresence` as expectation: